eden-chan/DiscordDigest/README.md

 ## TUI Tester (Textual)

 Run a simple Textual-based TUI to validate read access and summaries without posting.
-The TUI reads channels from SQLite by default.
+The TUI reads channels from SQLite only.

 ```
 python -m pip install -r requirements.txt